A Corroborative Approach to Verification and Validation of Human--Robot Teams

-The verification efforts towards assurance agreement can be helped by limiting (or biasing) the explored region of the HRI state space, to seek cases in which the V\&V techniques provide contradictory results.
-In our case study, we have employed a probabilistic formulation of the requirements that is relevant to HRI systems as non-determinism may arise not only from the environment but also from the robot and the coupling between them (ROS-based robots exhibit high levels of concurrency and run on non-real-time operating systems).
-Hence, we can compute conditional probabilities, such as, ``Given that the robot's gripper fails, what is the probability that the robot warns the user before the object drops?,'' that lead to conditional assurances.
+The V\&V efforts towards corroboration can be helped by limiting (or biasing) the explored region of the HRI state space to seek cases in which the V\&V techniques provide contradictory results.
+In our case study, we have employed a probabilistic formulation of the requirements that is relevant to HRI system as non-determinism may arise not only from the environment but also from the robot and the coupling between them (ROS-based robots exhibit high levels of concurrency and run on non-real-time operating systems).
+Hence, we can compute conditional probabilities, such as, ``Given that the robot's gripper fails, what is the probability that the robot warns the user before the object drops?,'' that lead to conditional evidence.

 In more complex scenarios, it may become more difficult to identify appropriate modifications to achieve better agreement between assets.
-Modifications to system models may be informed by knowledge gained during verification or previously.
-For example, useful insights may be contributed from systematic risk analyses, such as Fault Tree Analysis or HAZOP (Hazard Operability).
+Modifications to system models may be informed by knowledge gained during V\&V. For example, useful insights may be contributed from systematic risk analyses, such as Fault Tree Analysis or HAZOP (Hazard Operability).
 The latter has recently been proposed for use in human-robot interactions to manage the inherent complexity and uncertainty in such systems \citep{guiochetModelBased2013}.

-Increased modelling effort is an evident limitation of assurance-based verification.
-However, the use of multiple verification techniques brings savings to this effort.
+Increased modelling effort is an evident limitation of corroborative V\&V. However, the use of multiple V\&V techniques brings savings to this effort.
 As our case study demonstrates, early use of more abstract methods allows gradual commitment of resources to more realistic and expensive techniques.
-Discrepancies can highlight oversights and areas of uncertainty, informing the judicious use of more expensive techniques (e.g., to characterise the uncertain grip failure rate before proceeding with user experiments, in our case study).
+Discrepancies can highlight oversights and areas of uncertainty, informing the judicious use of more expensive techniques (e.g., to characterise the uncertain grip failure rate before proceeding with user experiments in our case study).

-For more comprehensive verification efforts, Coverage Driven Verification~\citep{araizaillan2016} may be combined with assurance-based verification, pursuing coverage of the system in a systematic way, in simulations or experiments.
-Hybrid systems methods~\citep{Julius2007,Kim2006} might also be usefully incorporated into assurance-based verification, although reducing entire HRI scenarios to manageable hybrid models is likely to be challenging.
+For more comprehensive V\&V efforts, Coverage Driven Verification~\citep{araizaillan2016} may be used with corroborative V\&V, pursuing coverage of the system in a systematic way in simulations or experiments.
+Hybrid systems methods~\citep{Julius2007,Kim2006} might also be usefully incorporated into corroborative V\&V, although reducing entire HRI scenarios to manageable hybrid models is likely to be challenging.